Civil Engineering Technologist/Technician

 Growth Slower than average growth

-The need to preserve, repair, upgrade, and enhance the country's infrastructure continues to increase.
-Civil engineers must plan, design, and oversee this work, and civil engineering technicians will be needed to assist the engineers in these projects.
-Civil engineering technicians also will find work assisting civil engineers with renewable-energy projects.
+The need to preserve, repair, and upgrade the country’s infrastructure continues to increase.
+Bridges, roads, levees, airports, and dams will need to be rebuilt, maintained, and enhanced.
+In addition, more waste treatment plants will be needed to help clean the nation’s waterways, and water systems must be maintained to reduce or eliminate loss of potable water.
+Civil engineers plan, design, and oversee this work, and civil engineering technologists and technicians will be needed to assist the engineers in these projects.

 Industries Large concentrations of this occupation are found in these industries